sr-gi/bolt13/13-watchtowers.md

 ## Payment modes

-The three most common ways of payig a tower are:
+The three most common ways of paying a tower are:

 **On-chain bounty**.
 An additional output is created in the penalty transaction that will reward the Watchtower.